allanvigiano/oplab_test/README.md

 function gameOfStones(n) {

     if (checkP2(n % 7)) {
         //I'm really impressed about this solution.
-I took close to 5 hours to found out.
+I took close to 5 hours to find out.
-        //After drawing the play from 0 to 16, I could saw the solution!
+        //After drawing the game from 0 to 16, I could see the solution!
 It's so interesting!
         return 'Second';
     }
     else {